rrainey/DSKY-keyboard-replica/README.md

 ![See through view](images/pcb.png)

-This keyboard is design to be capable of communicating to a controlling computer (a Raspberry Pi 3 or 4 in my case) via either a USB or I2C communications interface.
+This keyboard is capable of communicating to a controlling computer (a Raspberry Pi 3 or 4 in my case) via either a USB or I2C communications interface.
 The board is controlled by a ATSAMD21 processor.
-The key switches include green backlighting LEDs, which are controlled by the ATSAMD processor.
+The LP11OA1TBSRG key switches include green backlighting LEDs, which are controlled by the ATSAMD processor.

 This project is composed of these component subfolders: